FREQUENTLY ASKED QUESTIONS

 Can I volunteer remotely?

-No, Minds Matter NYC recently transitioned back to in-person sessions and expects to continue to operate as an in-person program as it has in the past.
-Volunteers are expected to attend sessions in person.
+No, Minds Matter NYC operates as an in-person program and volunteers are expected to attend sessions in person.

 When and where do sessions take place?